molbal/orca-cli/README.md

 # ORCA: Ollama Registry CLI Application

-ORCA is a command-line interface application that allows you to search, explore, and manage models from the Ollama Registry.
+ORCA is a command-line interface application that allows you to search, explore, and download models from the Ollama Registry.
 It provides an intuitive interface for discovering models, viewing their tags, and pulling them to your local Ollama installation.

 ## Features